 It is accepted that the height of the proposed installation is taller than other pieces of surrounding linear items of street furniture.
 This in itself is not a valid reason to conclude that it is not appropriate at a specific location.
-Indeed, Inspectors at appeal have noted that by their very nature to be effective masts are required to be taller than surrounding structures - see also discussion above in relation to form following function.
+Indeed, Inspectors at appeal have noted that by their very nature to be effective masts are required to be taller than surrounding structures.

-Telecommunications apparatus by its very nature must be taller than surrounding built and natural form to ensure its efficient operation.
+Telecommunications apparatus by their very nature must be taller than surrounding built and natural form to ensure its efficient operation.
+The Code of Practice explains this requirement fully in paragraph 39, 'Placing a mast within or adjacent to an existing group of trees, vegetation and other natural features can reduce visual impact... antennas will need to be sufficiently elevated to clear the tree-line...'
 It is an essential piece of infrastructure, like pylons and telegraph poles.
-The proposal should not be considered negatively due to it being taller per se than the adjacent street furniture.
-Reasonable consideration of the proposal in the context of the surrounding buildings and vertical elements of street furniture should conclude that the presence of these seeks to provide a setting wherein a base station may appear more congruous from which to provide an important service.
-Permitted development rights extend to 25m at this location - it is important to note that this means that there is an in principle permission for this height of pole.
-However, the pole being proposed is 20m i.e. 5m lower (20% less) and so this is a demonstration of minimising impacts through the design of the pole.
+The proposal should not be considered negatively due to it being taller per se than the adjacent trees and street furniture.
+Reasonable consideration of the proposal in the context of these trees and vertical elements of street furniture can only conclude that the presence of these seeks to provide a setting wherein a base station may appear more congruous from which to provide an important service.